 Take jogging bottoms and trainers with you, as you are likely to do a warm-up and want to avoid being chilly before you begin.

 Take shorts with you.
 Shorts will allow you to use the skin on your legs to help you to grip on to the pole.

 Of course, you can wear whatever you like to your pole dance classes.
 However, shorts are better, but they don’t need to be super short.

 It’s important to feel comfortable in what you are wearing.

 You’ll probably find that as you become more experienced in the world of pole dance, your idea of what constitutes “too short” changes a little!

 More Tips for Your First Pole Dance Class…

-Whether you’ve been pole dancing for one year or ten years, you will always remember how nervous you were for your first pole class.
+Whether you’ve been pole dancing for one week or ten years, you’ll always remember how nervous you were for your first pole class.